krishnasathish/videosurveillance/README.md

-# videosurveillance
-AI Application for videosurveillance

-This code implements a multimodal video search and retrieval system, leveraging CLIP for embedding generation, FAISS for efficient similarity search, and a local Language Model (LLM) for result validation and opinion generation.
-Here's a detailed summary of the approach:

-# 1. Video Clip Processing and Embedding Generation:

-Input: A folder containing video clips (MP4 files).
-Object Detection: The code uses a YOLOv3 model to detect objects within video frames.
-This provides semantic information about the video content.
-Keyframe Extraction: Keyframes are extracted from each video clip to represent its visual content.
-Multimodal Embedding:
-Visual Embedding: CLIP (Contrastive Language-Image Pre-training) is used to generate visual embeddings from the extracted keyframes.
-Semantic Embedding: Sentence transformers are used to create semantic embeddings from the detected objects and context.
-Combined Embedding: The visual and semantic embeddings are concatenated to form a comprehensive multimodal representation of each video clip.
-Storage: The generated embeddings and associated metadata (filenames) are stored in JSON files.

-# 2. FAISS Indexing:

-FAISS (Facebook AI Similarity Search): FAISS is used to create an efficient index of the video embeddings.
-Index Creation: A flat L2 distance index is created, which is suitable for searching high-dimensional embeddings.
-Embedding Indexing: The visual embeddings from the video clips are added to the FAISS index.
-Persistence: The FAISS index is saved to disk for future use.

-# 3. Text-Based Video Search:

-User Query: The user enters a text query describing the desired video content.
-Text Embedding: The CLIP model is used to generate a text embedding from the user's query.
-FAISS Search: The FAISS index is queried using the text embedding to retrieve the most similar video embeddings.
-Result Retrieval: The filenames of the top-k matching video clips are retrieved based on the FAISS search results.

-# 4. LLM Validation and Opinion Generation:

-LLM (Language Model): A local LLM (Ollama with Mistral) is used to validate and provide opinions on the search results.
-Prompt Engineering: A carefully crafted prompt is used to instruct the LLM to:
-Rank the retrieved video clips by relevance.
-Explain why certain clips are irrelevant.
-Summarize the content of relevant clips.
-Provide an overall opinion on the search results.
-LLM Processing: The retrieved video filenames and the user's query are passed to the LLM.
-Response Generation: The LLM generates a detailed response that includes its analysis and opinions.

-# 5. Streamlit User Interface:

-Text Input: The user enters their search query through a text input field.
-Search Button: A "Search" button triggers the video retrieval process.
-Video Display: The retrieved video clips are displayed within the Streamlit interface.
-LLM Output: The LLM's response (analysis and opinions) is displayed below the video clips.
-Error Handling: The UI includes error handling for missing video files and cases where no relevant videos are found.

-In essence, the system combines:

-Visual and semantic analysis of videos: to create robust video representations.
-Efficient similarity search: to quickly retrieve relevant videos based on text queries.
-LLM reasoning: to provide context, validation, and opinion on the search results, improving the user experience.
+# Multimodal Video Search with LLM Validation

+This project implements a comprehensive multimodal video search and retrieval system, combining advanced techniques like CLIP embeddings, FAISS similarity search, and LLM-powered result validation to provide an enriched video search experience.

+## Overview

+The core of this system lies in its ability to understand and correlate both the visual and semantic content of video clips with user-provided text queries.
+It achieves this by generating rich multimodal embeddings, indexing them for efficient retrieval, and then leveraging a Language Model (LLM) to provide contextually relevant and opinionated results.

+## Key Components and Approach

+1.  **Video Clip Processing and Multimodal Embedding Generation:**
+    * **Input:** The system takes a directory of video clips (e.g., MP4 files) as input.
+    * **Object Detection (YOLOv3):** Utilizes YOLOv3 to detect objects within video frames, extracting semantic information crucial for understanding the video's content.
+    * **Keyframe Extraction:** Selects representative frames from each video to capture its visual essence, reducing computational load while preserving key information.
+    * **CLIP Embeddings (Visual):** Employs CLIP (Contrastive Language-Image Pre-training) to generate high-dimensional embeddings from the extracted keyframes, capturing the visual semantics.
+    * **Sentence Transformers (Semantic):** Uses sentence transformers to create embeddings from the detected objects and context, encoding the textual aspects of the video's content.
+    * **Combined Embeddings:** Concatenates the visual and semantic embeddings to create a comprehensive multimodal representation of each video clip.
+    * **JSON Storage:** Stores the generated embeddings and associated metadata (filenames) in JSON files for persistence and easy access.

+2.  **Efficient Video Retrieval with FAISS:**
+    * **FAISS Indexing:** Utilizes FAISS (Facebook AI Similarity Search) to create an efficient index of the generated video embeddings, enabling fast similarity searches.
+    * **Index Creation:** Constructs a flat L2 distance index, well-suited for high-dimensional embeddings, to facilitate nearest neighbor searches.
+    * **Embedding Indexing:** Adds the visual embeddings to the FAISS index, creating a searchable database of video content.
+    * **Persistence:** Saves the FAISS index to disk, ensuring that the index can be reloaded for subsequent searches without re-computation.

+3.  **Text-Based Video Search:**
+    * **User Query Input:** Accepts text queries from users, describing the desired video content.
+    * **CLIP Text Embedding:** Converts the user's text query into a CLIP embedding, aligning the query with the video embeddings in the same semantic space.
+    * **FAISS Similarity Search:** Queries the FAISS index using the generated text embedding, retrieving the most similar video embeddings.
+    * **Result Retrieval:** Retrieves the filenames of the top-k matching video clips based on the FAISS search results.

+4.  **LLM-Powered Result Validation and Opinion Generation:**
+    * **LLM Integration (Ollama with Mistral):** Integrates a local LLM (Ollama with the Mistral model) to provide contextual analysis and opinions on the search results.
+    * **Prompt Engineering:** Employs a carefully designed prompt to instruct the LLM to:
+        * Rank the retrieved video clips by relevance to the user's query.
+        * Provide detailed explanations for any irrelevant clips.
+        * Summarize the content of relevant clips.
+        * Offer an overall opinion on the quality and relevance of the search results.
+    * **LLM Processing:** Passes the retrieved video filenames and the user's query to the LLM for processing.
+    * **Response Generation:** Generates a comprehensive response that includes the LLM's analysis, opinions, and summaries.

+5.  **Streamlit User Interface:**
+    * **User-Friendly Interface:** Provides a simple and intuitive Streamlit-based UI for text-based video searches.
+    * **Query Input:** Allows users to enter their search queries via a text input field.
+    * **Video Display:** Displays the retrieved video clips within the UI.
+    * **LLM Output Display:** Presents the LLM's response, including analysis and opinions, to the user.
+    * **Error Handling:** Implements robust error handling for missing video files and cases where no relevant videos are found.

+## Usage and Implementation Details

+* **Dependencies:** Requires Python 3.6+, CUDA (optional), FFmpeg, and Ollama with a suitable model (e.g., Mistral).
+* **Installation:** Involves cloning the repository, installing dependencies, downloading models, preparing video clips, generating embeddings, and running the Streamlit application.
+* **Workflow:** Users input text queries, the system retrieves relevant videos using FAISS, and the LLM provides context and opinions, all displayed through a Streamlit interface.

+This approach provides a robust and intelligent video search system, combining the power of multimodal embeddings and LLM reasoning to deliver highly relevant and informative search results.